Cray-HPE/cray-site-init/hugo/content/commands/csi_config_init.md

 	1. The hmn_connections.json which describes the cabling for the BMCs on the NCNs
 	2. The ncn_metadata.csv file documents the MAC addresses of the NCNs to be used in this installation NCN xname,NCN Role,NCN Subrole,BMC MAC,BMC Switch Port,NMN MAC,NMN Switch Port
 	3. The switch_metadata.csv file which documents the Xname, Brand, Type, and Model of each switch.
-Types are CDU, Leaf, Aggregation, and Spine
+Types are CDU, LeafBMC, Aggregation, and Spine
 	   Switch Xname,Type,Brand,Model

 	** NB **